Taft, California: Recent history

-Today, the railroad—originally built to export crude oil and import drinking water—is gone, but the area still has a significant oil industry presence.
+The railroad—originally built to export crude oil and import drinking water—is gone, but the area still has a significant oil industry presence.

 A private prison, Taft Correctional Institution, operated by Management & Training Corporation under contract to the U.S. Bureau of Prisons, is located on Cadet Road south of town.
 There is a large, modern high school serving area students.
-The West Kern Oil Museum, at 1168 Wood Street, has vast holdings including pumps, fire apparatus, trucks, a historic wooden derrick, photos, models, and extensive displays of local history back to Indian times.
+The West Kern Oil Museum, at 1168 Wood Street, has vast holdings, including pumps, fire apparatus, trucks, a historic wooden derrick, photos, models, and extensive displays of local history back to Indian times.
 The town's newspaper, the Midway Driller, was reputed to be the oldest daily newspaper in California.
 About 2005, the Daily Midway Driller became the Midway Driller and is now published on Tuesdays and Fridays.
 The town's second weekly newspaper, the Taft Independent, began publication on July 4, 2006.